Willi Castro Player Props: Twins vs. Orioles

 Willi Castro At The Plate

-- Castro has nine doubles, five home runs and 16 walks while batting .247.
+- Castro is batting .246 with nine doubles, five home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.